Scout24/hiring/wanted-next-generation-software-engineer.md

 Hi There,

-Our company AutoScout24 GmbH (http://www.autoscout24.com/) is searching for Software Engineers to work on site here in Munich, Germany.
+Our company AutoScout24 GmbH (http://www.autoscout24.com/) is searching for Software Engineers to work on-site here in Munich, Germany.

 Short summary of our stack: Scala, JS, VanillaJS, SCSS, Play Framework, Akka Actors, Akka Streams, Akka Http, Elasticsearch, Apache Kafka, Apache Spark, AWS, Agile environment, microservices.

-If for some reason you do not know one \ some of the mentioned technologies \ languages - don't give up!
+If you do not know one or some of the mentioned technologies or languages, don't give up!
 We believe that attitude and mindset matters!
-If you have relevant experience in web or \ and experience with another JVM \ FP language - do not hesitate to apply.
+If you have relevant experience in web and/or experience with another JVM or functional language — do not hesitate to apply.
 We believe that you will learn what is needed, we will help and support you on this learning path.

-For the employees our company offers following benefits:
+Our company offers following benefits to all engineers:

-* 30 working days of paid vacation per year (+ Bavaria has the most public holidays in Germany - 13 days per year);
+* 30 working days of paid vacation per year (+ Bavaria has the most public holidays in Germany — 13 days per year);
 * Relocation bonus;
 * Yearly budget per employee for the conferences and education;
 * A lot of trainings and workshops inside the company;
-* German \ English classes;
+* German and English classes;
 * Company pension plan;
 * Free books;
 * Flexible working hours;
-* Possibility to work from home - home office;
+* Possibility to work from home office;
 * Free parking lot;
 * Oktoberfest;
 * Free to choose working computer, most of our engineers prefer to work on Macs;
-* Free tea, coffee, fruits - I guess nowadays it is industry standard;
+* Free tea, coffee, fruits.
+I guess nowadays it is industry standard;
 * Paid working days to take care of the sick child;
-* Good life \ work balance - family friendly company.
+* Good life-work balance.
+We are a family-friendly company.

 ![AutoScout24 logo](https://cloud.githubusercontent.com/assets/1098414/17675779/806f7614-632b-11e6-85f8-d53e4a745054.png)

 AutoScout24 is Europe's largest online car advertisement portal.
-For the last last couple of years our development teams have been working on slicing our legacy monolith `.NET` application to microservices.
+For the last couple of years our development teams have been working on slicing up our legacy monolith `.NET` application into microservices.
 We are using `Scala` and moving all infrastructure into the cloud powered by Amazon Web Services (`AWS`).
 We are also working on a full reimplementation of our frontend, with the aim of being ”Mobile first”.
 You can read more about our move in our blog:

 http://inside.autoscout24.com/2015/01/04/autoscout24-changes-technology-aws-linux-jvm/

-One of the nice things about AutoScout24 is that it is the business who demands changes and the use of up-to-date technologies.
-This means that as part of IT do not need to beg the business to allow us the time for refactoring or stabilisation.
-It is fully in our control and in the business interests to do so.
-However it is important that we are focused and keep the business values in mind in everything that we do.
+AutoScout24 is a business that demands change and the use of up-to-date technologies.
+Our engineering group do not need to beg the business to allow us the time for refactoring or stabilisation.
+It is fully in our control and in the business's interests to do so.
+However, it is important that we are focused and keep the business values in mind in everything that we do.

-In IT we defined a set of solid principles that guide us through our day-to-day business.
-Principles like “you build it, you run it”, “collaboration culture”, “autonomous teams”, “infrastructure as a code” and others that helps us in our development.
+We defined a set of solid principles that guide us through our day-to-day business.
+Principles like “you build it, you run it”, “collaboration culture”, “autonomous teams”, “infrastructure as a code” and others help guide our development.
 You can find more about our principles in our GitHub repository (feel free to open PDF files to have formatted text):

 https://github.com/AutoScout24/scout24-it-principles